Don't be a silly sausage, you can't pet Schrodinger's Cat because he isn't real. He's a hypothetical cat in an 80-year-old thought experiment.

-Proposed by Hugh Everett in 1957, the Many Worlds Interpretation claims the complete opposite of Copenhagen.
+Hugh Everett claims the complete opposite of the Copenhagen Interpretation.

-Many Worlds Interpretation = every possible outcome of every possible event truly exists - inside an infinite number of alternate universes.
+The Many-Worlds Interpretation says that every possible outcome of every possible event exists in an infinite number of parallel universes.

 Now you have the elevator pitch of quantum mechanics, Schrodinger's Cat will make a lot more sense.

-Beside him there's a hammer, suspended over a glass vial of poison.
-Triggering the hammer to fall is a Geiger counter, and a single atom of radioactive material that has a 50:50 chance of decaying in the next hour.
+Beside him there's a hammer suspended over a glass vial of poison.
+There's also a Geiger counter and a single atom of radioactive material that has a 50/50 chance of decaying in the next hour.

-If you're an animal lover (and what kind of cold-blooded psychopath isn't?) then consider an alternative victim in your quantum-murder fantasy.
+Now, if you're an animal lover (and who isn't?) then consider an alternative victim in your quantum-murder fantasy...
 Someone who actually deserves to be put in the box, like a racist, narcissistic megalomaniac?

-That's the spirit.
-Now, according to Bohr's Copenhagen Interpretation, your victim is in a superposition of two states.
-He's both dead and alive in a ghostly way, but neither state actually exists until an observer detects it.
+Now, according to Bohr's Copenhagen Interpretation, your victim is in a quantum superposition of two states.
+He's both dead and alive in a hypothetical realm, but neither state actually exists until an observer checks in on the cat.

 It's only when you look inside the box (or shake it, according to Gisby's attempt to circumvent quantum law) that you break the superposition and the cat becomes dead or alive.

-We all know it's incorrect to declare that something "becomes dead".
+We all know it's nonsense to declare that something "becomes dead".
 It's just bad grammar.
 But that's the whole problem with quantum superposition, isn't it?
 It breaks all our comfortable rules.

-Most people assume Schrodinger's Cat was created in support of Bohr's Copenhagen Interpretation as a way to better visualise it.
-But in fact he was vigorously against it.
+We might assume that Schrodinger's Cat was created in support of the Copenhagen Interpretation as a way to better visualise it.
+But in fact, Schrodinger was vigorously opposed to it.